MatthewDaws/TileMapBase/README.rst

--  As of 25/05/2019 `OSM requires a user agent for all requests <https://operations.osmfoundation.org/policies/tiles/>`__, with a warning "Faking another app’s User-Agent WILL get you blocked."
-We hence default to using "TileMapBase" as a user agent.
+-  As of 25/05/2019 `OSM requires a user agent for all requests <https://operations.osmfoundation.org/policies/tiles/>`__, with a warning “Faking another app’s User-Agent WILL get you blocked.”
+We hence default to using “TileMapBase” as a user agent.

 Ordnance Survery data
 ---------------------